SysKitTeam/docs-spdockit/explore-reports-and-create-documentation/analytics-and-usage-reports/analytics-and-usage-reports-screen.md

 ## Document Reports

-This SPDocKit plugin will help you detect old documents and list items on your farm.
+This SPDocKit plugin will help you detect old documents and list items in your SharePoint farm.
 Two reports are available:

 **Old List Items** - Lists all list items older than the selected date range.
 **Old Documents** - Lists all documents older than the selected date range.